Umuzi-org/ACN-syllabus/content/national-qualifications-framework/ncit/content/presenting-your-findings/_index.md

 Which parts are necessary for the audience to understand your conclusion

-And how will you present that information; will you use bullet point lists in a slideshow?
+And how will you present that information; will you use bullet-point lists in a slideshow?
 Do you need diagrams/images?
-Are videos or sound necessary?
+Are videos or sounds necessary?
 How much text will you put on the slides?

 #### Don’ts